anu003/Cuisine-Cruisings/README.md

 - How can various international cuisines be compared to each other based on the ingredients used, in other words, how similar or dissimilar are cuisines?
 - Also, given a person’s interest in a cuisine, how can a valid recommendation be made for other similar cuisines?

-Using a database of recipes obtained from online recipe repositories, I have investigated the similarity of various cuisines in terms of ingredient combinations, number of ingredients.
-Finally, for any given cuisine, using the findings from this analysis, I will recommend recipes of the most similar cuisine.
+Using a database of recipes obtained from online recipe repositories, I have investigated the similarity of various cuisines in terms of ingredient combinations.
+Finally, for any given cuisine, using the findings from this analysis, I recommend recipes of the most similar cuisines, not the same cuisine but of the similar cuisines.

 ## Table of Contents
 * [Data Collection and Storage](https://github.com/prathi019/Cuisine-Cruisings/tree/master#data-collection-and-storage)